scala/scala-lang/blog/_posts/2022-07-18-secure-your-dependencies-on-github.md

 Dependabot, as a monitoring tool, can notify you when a vulnerability is found, so that you can act quickly.

 Dependabot can also send PRs to update dependencies, but in static configuration files only.
-It can update the actions in your Github workflows, or the Maven dependencies in your POM files, but not the dependencies in the `build.sbt` or `build.sc` files.
+It can update the actions in your GitHub workflows, or the Maven dependencies in your POM files, but not the dependencies in the `build.sbt` or `build.sc` files.

 ## Other supported build tools